jekyllgrim/ZScript_Basics/Virtual_functions.md

 This Zombieman will continuously (and relatively quickly) fade out as it exists.
 Notice that we don't need to redefine any states for this effect.
 Neat!

-Remember that `Tick()` is called even while the game is paused, so if you use the code above, your Zombieman will fade out even when you have a main menu open.
-Normally you need to add a check for that:
+Remember that `Tick()` is called even when the actor is frozen, so normally you need to add a check for that:

 ```csharp
 Class TemporaryZombieman : Zombieman {